jemis4991/Game-Rating-Predictor/README.md

 -nltk<br>
 -matplotlib<br>
 -joblib<br>
+-Collection<br>
 Note: I have used python 3.7.9

 Deploy:
 I have created a flask application and deploy it on ibm cloud.
-I have already uploaded the app.py and requirement.txt .
+I have already uploaded the app.py and requirement.txt as well procfile and pip file
 For deployment on ibmcloud the command is cf push appname -m 128M.
 It generates a link appname.mybluemis.net .